saltyorg/docs/docs/reference/accounts.md

     This parameter is **required**.
     Sets password for the server's user account when creating a new account.
 This will not change the password of an existing account.
     Also used to create first-time logins for NZBGet, ruTorrent, NZBHydra2, and potentially other apps.
     Don't leave it blank.
 Even if you are planning to use SSH keys to connect to your box.
-This user and password are used to set up authentication for some applications in this repo and Community, and a blank password may cause trouble there.
+This user and password are used to set up authentication for some applications in this repo and Sandbox, and a blank password may cause trouble there.
     [Relevant XKCD](https://xkcd.com/936/)
     See the [password considerations](#password-considerations) below.